mercoglianoisidoro/test_pages/design_patterns/multi-node/README.md

 Multi-node patters describe solutions using container spread on multiple machines.

-They address problems like: scalability, reliability, redundancy, separation of concerns.
+Examples of addressed problems: scalability, reliability, redundancy, separation of concerns.

 The containers:
 - are loosely coupled